Resources and Documents

 This section outlines known examples of illegal manipulation which may not be caught by the electronic team check.

-In the event of non-consensus between event staff regarding whether or not a player’s Pokémon meets any of the below criteria, the Head Judge is awarded the ultimate determining authority.
+In the event of non-consensus between event staff regarding whether or not a competitor’s Pokémon meets any of the below criteria, the Head Judge is awarded the ultimate determining authority.

 Section 1

-The offending Pokémon should also be removed from the player’s Battle Team and not replaced.
-Should this result in the player’s having fewer than the minimum tournament entry requirement, the player must also receive Disqualification from the event.
+The offending Pokémon should also be removed from the competitor’s Battle Team and not replaced.
+Should this result in the competitor’s having fewer than the minimum tournament entry requirement, the competitor must also receive Disqualification from the event.

 A Pokémon with any attribute that indicates it was not obtained via normal gameplay or official promotions but results in no discernible competitive advantage.
 Examples may include the following: